dgketchum/swap-stress/README.md

 The primary workflow involves a transfer learning approach:

-1.  **Base Model Training:** A base model (either a neural network or Random Forest) is trained on the extensive Rosetta dataset.
-See `map/learning/train_nn.py` and `map/learning/train_rf.py`.
+1.  **Base Model Training:** A base model (neural networks or tree-based baselines) is trained on the extensive Rosetta dataset.
+    - Tabular neural nets and FT-Transformer: `map/learning/train_tabular_nn.py`
+    - Random Forest and XGBoost baselines: `map/learning/train_decision_trees.py`
 2.  **Fine-Tuning:** The pre-trained base model is then fine-tuned using the smaller laboratory dataset.
-The core logic for this is in `map/learning/transfer_learning.py`.
+See `map/learning/transfer_learning.py`.
-3.  **Inference:** The final model can be used to predict improved soil parameters.
+3.  **Inference:** Use the best checkpoints to predict improved soil parameters for empirical sites.

 This approach leverages the broad spatial coverage of the Rosetta model while incorporating the high-fidelity information from laboratory measurements in an attempt to produce more accurate soil hydraulic property estimates.